-Although a new clubhouse was built in the 2000s, Arrowtown GC still uses an honesty box should players wish to get a round in when not actually open.
+Although a new clubhouse was built in the 2000s, Arrowtown GC still uses an honesty box should players wish to get a round in when not open.
 Slip your greens fees into the box and away you go.
-Playing this course on a beautiful autumn day allows one to appreciate the beauty of New Zealand, especially when topped off with a meal or drink in Arrowtown after the round.
+Playing this course on a beautiful autumn day allows one to appreciate the beauty of New Zealand, especially when topped off with a meal or drink in the neighboring historic mining town after the round.

 9th: From its raised tee this hole a great way to end the front nine and take in views of both the Crown Range and Coronet Peak.

-13th: This 500 yard straight shot is not exactly the longest par-5 in the world, yet approach shots which are not straight are met with large rocks that frame this hole.
+13th: The last in a combination of a par-3 & par-4 which proceed this 500 yard par-5... placement off of the tee is needed because approach shots which are not will be met with large rocks that frame the hole.
 Two cherry trees protect both sides of the green.
 In late September/early October these trees are a living postcard with pink flowers.

 18th: After playing 17 holes and biting fingernails because of all of the boulders on this course this last hole is be trouble because of the pond on the left.
 A raised green slopes toward the pond so a drive toward the left (but not too far to where you are in the water) is best.
 Right-handed players then can fade the ball onto the green.
 Good luck.